brooksRoley/slacktactoe/readme.md

 This is a [Slack](https://slack.com) bot example written in Sinatra that allows the user to play Tic Tac Toe in the channel.
 It was a coding challenge given to Brooks Roley for the position of Application Engineer at Slack.

 It was written with the help of [this blog post](http://wearestac.com/blog/building-a-slack-slash-command-with-sinatra-finch-and-heroku).
+Additional thanks to [this blog's style guide](https://medium.com/slack-developer-blog/slash-commands-style-guide-4e91272aa43a#.lx5ecndad)

 The application has been deployed to heroku under the URL of https://slacktactoe.herokuapp.com/ and configured in my challenge's Slack channel.